preciz/similarity/README.md

 A library for easy cosine similarity calculation

-Cosine similarity is not sensitive for the scale of the vector!
+Cosine similarity is not sensitive to the scale of the vector!

 ```elixir
 iex(1)> Similarity.cosine([1,2,3], [1,2,3])